Guilherme Alves

-Guilherme de Cássio Alves (born 8 May 1974), known simply as Guilherme, is a Brazilian football coach and former striker who is the current head coach of Noroeste.
-He is best known for his time at Atlético Mineiro and also represented Brazil national team at the 2001 Copa América.
+Guilherme de Cássio Alves (born 8 May 1974), known simply as Guilherme, is a Brazilian football coach and former player.

+A former striker, Guilherme is best known for his time at Atlético Mineiro and also represented Brazil national team at the 2001 Copa América.

 Club career

 Born in Marília, São Paulo, Guilherme started his professional career at age 18 with local Marília AC.
 After a few games, São Paulo FC manager Telê Santana signed him, and he played a relatively important part in the club's conquests in the following two years: the Supercopa Sudamericana, the Copa Libertadores, the Intercontinental Cup, the Copa CONMEBOL and the Recopa Sudamericana.

 In January 1995, Guilherme left for Spain and joined Rayo Vallecano, scoring 14 goals in only 17 matches (half-a-season) as the team achieved promotion to La Liga.
 During the following two campaigns, he continued to net in double digits, but they returned to the second division at the end of the latter.

 In 1997, Guilherme returned to his country with Grêmio.
 In the following year he moved to Vasco da Gama, where he was very rarely played, but also helped to the Torneio Rio – São Paulo conquest.

 Still in 1999, Guilherme signed with Atlético Mineiro, where he experienced his best years as a professional.
 In the year's Série A, he was crowned top scorer by breaking the record which belonged to club legend Reinaldo, and led the team to the vice-championship.

 Guilherme played one year on loan with Corinthians, scoring twice in his debut, a 3–2 home win against Internacional.
 However, his stay was marred by a serious car accident which resulted in the death of two persons.
 He never regained his previous form with Corinthians, and after leaving Atlético for good (with a total of 139 official goals), represented Al-Ittihad of Saudi Arabia.

 In the year 2004, Guilherme signed for Cruzeiro, scoring 13 goals in 50 competitive games and helping the team to the Campeonato Mineiro.
 He finished his career in the following year, with Botafogo; he suffered a serious injury while at the service of the latter and, whilst recovering from his condition at Corinthians, severely hurt his thigh and decided to end his career, at 31.